 This is a list of the most frequently used wine bottle sizes and an explanation of each size and shape:

 It’s not only large format wine bottles that vary in size, there are smaller wine bottles that come in a wide variety of sizes and shapes as well.
-Some of the other more obscure wine bottle sizes and shapes that are not commonly seen or used:
+This is a list of the some of the other more obscure, small wine bottle sizes and shapes that are not commonly seen or used:

-Cylinder: 100ml: Used mostly for single, test tube bottles with 3.3 ounce servings of Sauternes, this size is also used from some bottles of Essencia from the Tokaji region in Hungary.
+Cylinder: 100ml: Used mostly for single, test tube shaped bottles with 3.3 ounce.
+You are seeing more of these bottles made for individual servings of Sauternes today.
+This tiny size is also used for some bottles of Essencia from the Tokaji region in Hungary.

 Chopine: 250ml – 1/3 bottle 250ml (1 ¼ glass) Used more often in France.